Sports Line High School Football Preview Series: Pocatello Thunder - NewsBreak

 SODA SPRINGS, Idaho (KIFI) - After last season's 3A state championship loss, the Sugar-Salem Diggers couldn't wait for the 2022 season, and it showed on Friday with a 48-16 blowout victory over the Soda Springs Cardinals.
 The Diggers (1-0) are back on the road on Friday taking on the Filer...

-Special Weather Statement issued August 19 at 5:32PM MDT by NWS Pocatello ID
+Red Flag Warning issued August 21 at 1:34PM MDT until August 22 at 9:00PM MDT by NWS Pocatello ID

-At 530 PM MDT, Doppler radar was tracking thunderstorms east of Blackfoot and Pocatello, moving west at 10 mph.
-HAZARD...Moderate rain and wind gusts to 40 mph.
-SOURCE...Radar indicated.
-IMPACT...Gusty winds could knock down tree limbs and blow around unsecured objects.
-Locations...
+The National Weather Service in Pocatello has issued a Red Flag.
+Warning for scattered thunderstorms, which is in effect from noon. * AFFECTED AREA…Fire Weather Zone 475 East Salmon River.
+Mountains/Salmon NF and Fire Weather Zone 476 Lemhi and Lost.
+River Range/Challis NF. * IMPACTS…Scattered dry thunderstorms will develop...

 Chubbuck Walmart holds remodel celebration